 5. LinkedFinance, Swoop & Other Crowdfunding Providers

-There has never been more choice when it comes to funding options for small businesses in Ireland.
+There has never been more choice when it comes to funding options to raise start-up capital for new business in Ireland.
 LinkedFinance is a peer to peer (P2P) lending platform, which specialises in SME Business Lending – they sell themselves on the basis that they offer affordable rates, credit assessments within 24 hours & funds transfer to your business account within 7 days.
-It takes only a few minutes to apply, and can be an attractive alternative to more traditional bank lending options on offer which may have more onerous loan application processes.
+It takes only a few minutes to apply and can be an attractive alternative to more traditional bank lending options on offer which may have more onerous loan application processes.

 The Role of the Accountant

-The role of the accountant is ever-changing: improved technology means that your accountant can spend less time processing your books and more time providing insight and advice on ways to effectively steward your business.
+The role of the accountant is ever-changing for accounting firms: improved accounting technology means that your accountant can spend less time processing your books and more time providing insight and advice on ways to effectively steward your business.
+Hiring an accountant for a small business or using accounting software for your business will save you a lot of time and stress.
 Contact us today if you have any questions on the above, or if you would like to discuss how technology could support your small business.